xyingg0611/HotelManagementSystem/README.md

 ## Set Up The Environment
 1. Eclipse contains the JUnit package to create a JUnit test.

 2. The library can be added during the creation of class using the wizard.
-If we want to add it later, **right-click** on project name in the packges explorer and select **Build Path -> Add Libraries**.
+If we want to add it later, **right-click** on project name in the packages explorer and select **Build Path -> Add Libraries**.

 3. Select the JUnit from the list.
 Then, click **[Next]**